tpmiller85/Music-Genre-Analysis-Using-Spotify-API/README.md

             artist_name.append(j['artists'][0]['name'])
             album_name.append(j['name'])
 ```
-The following **print** statement proved invaluable while troubleshooting how to extract various JSON data:
+The following **print** statement proved invaluable while troubleshooting how to extract various JSON data, since it allowed the structure of the data to be easily visible in a python context:
 ```python
 print(json.dumps(VARIABLE, sort_keys=True, indent=4))
 ```